Retirement Retirement Planning

 You can be close to nature and 10 minutes away from walking down the main street exploring restaurants, shops, breweries, the local live music scene, and more.
 Unfortunately, this pristine retirement location comes at a cost.

-Housing and healthcare are both higher than the national average, and thanks to the influx of people who’ve discovered this gem of a city, costs don’t seem to be coming down anytime soon, which could make it harder to save on travel.
+Housing and health care are both higher than the national average, and thanks to the influx of people who’ve discovered this gem of a city, costs don’t seem to be coming down anytime soon, which could make it harder to save money on travel.
+Asheville was also heavily impacted by Hurricane Helene.
+If you are considering a move there, you should double-check that the city is prepared to welcome new residents before doing so.

 If you’re over 50, take advantage of massive discounts and financial resources